 As of the 25th October 2016, Managing Estates are a registered Scottish Factor under Scottish Property Law.

-Scottish property law and land ownership differs in comparison to England and Wales and we therefore tailor our management package and services to comply with these differences.
-In order for us to provide you with effective Property Management we carry out a full review of the apartment deeds before submitting our management proposal.
+Scottish property law and land ownership differs in comparison to England and Wales, we therefore tailor our management package and services to comply with these differences.
+In order for us to provide you with effective Property Management in Edinburgh, Glasgow, and Dundee, we carry out a full review of the apartment deeds before submitting our management proposal.
 This ensures successful and accurate management in compliance of the deeds.
+Contact us for Property Factoring Dundee Services and Block Management in Edinburgh, Glasgow and Dundee.

 If you live in housing which includes commonly owned areas (such as roofs, staircases, entrances and gardens), you and your co-owners will share joint responsibility for the repair and maintenance of these areas.
 To ensure that these common parts are properly maintained, you will need to decide collectively how routine and one-off maintenance and repairs should be carried out.